Julius-Scriba/Distributed-Diagnostic-Update-Framework/frontend/README.md

 The **API Keys** page lists all active keys and allows creation of new ones.
 Only once after creation the secret value is displayed.
 Existing keys can be revoked which immediately prevents further logins.
+Each entry shows when the key was last used and from which IP the last login erfolgte.

+The **Audit Log** page under Settings displays a table of recent administrative actions such as logins and key changes.

 ## Production Build